Top activities in Vancouver in January include skiing and other snow sports, winter festivals, dining out and being outdoors when it’s not raining.

-- Exercising Indoors – January is a great month for ice skating indoors and at the covered outdoor rink at Robson Square, as well as for swimming at area recreation centres, especially at places like Watermania in Richmond and the West Vancouver Aquatic Centre on the North Shore.
+- Exercising Indoors – January is a great month for being indoors and swimming at area recreation centres, especially at places like Watermania in Richmond and the West Vancouver Aquatic Centre on the North Shore.
 Fitness classes are also popular this time of year, and especially nice are sessions of hot yoga!

 - Visit an Indoor Attraction – Vancouver’s museums, art galleries and other indoor attractions are great places to visit when the weather is miserable.
 Check out Vancouver’s Best Indoor Activities for ideas.